immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/README.md

 ## Data Model,
 * Create a simple dataflow in PowerBI Model.
 (You can also do it on VSCODE using SSIS integration).

+* Here, I''m following a Star Schema to Model,

 ![alt text](https://github.com/immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/blob/main/Data%20Model%20-%20Relationship.png)

 * Now, apply necessary Transformations, (Very Similar to Data Preprocessing Steps in ML),